openmichigan/PopQuest/README.markdown

 * Create another ``` .txt ``` file called ``` videourl.txt ```.
 Put the appropriate URL or path of an ``` .mp4 ``` video in this file, and nothing else.

 * In the console, run the Python scripts: ``` python parse_srt.py ``` and ``` python add_popquest_assets.py ```.

+**Without hard-coding and tinkering with the JavaScript, more development is necessary for this point in the process**

 * Run the web server.